concordion/cubano/README.md

 ## Releasing

-To create a release, you will need to run `gradlew clean test javadoc sourcesJar javadocJar publishDocs release bintrayUpload`.
+To create a release, you will need to run `gradlew clean test javadoc build sourcesJar javadocJar publishDocs release bintrayUpload`.
 This depends on having appropriate permissions to publish to the Concordion organisation.

 To build a local release and publish to your local Maven repository, you can run `gradlew clean publishToMavenLocal`.